Preparing for Making Tax Digital for Income Tax: A Guide for Sole Traders and Landlords

 The biggest shift is process, not tax.
 You will need to keep digital records and use software that works with Making Tax Digital for Income Tax.

-That means moving away from spreadsheets and end of year catch up, and towards keeping records up to date throughout the year.
-For many owners, this is actually a positive change once it is set up properly, because you get a clearer view of income, costs, and cashflow.
+That means moving away from spreadsheets and end-of-year catch-up, and towards keeping records up to date throughout the year.
+For many owners, this is actually a positive change once it is set up properly.
+You get a clearer view of income, costs, and cash flow.

 There is no single best tool.
 The right choice depends on how you invoice, how you track expenses, whether you have staff, and how involved your accountant is.